The Mystical Orient Express

 There is no doubt that Germany loves beer, but really… Munich loves beer!
 They started brewing centuries ago and show no signs of slowing.
 Munich is also known for its art quarter, so grab a beer and get ready to peruse some beautiful artwork.

 View a wide array of art in The Kunstareal, the art quarter of the city.
-Then, get a snapshot of history and walk the golden cobblestones of Viscardigasse, an alley where Nazi dissenters walked to avoid giving a Nazi salute.
+Then, get a snapshot of history and walk the golden cobblestones of Viscardigasse or stroll around the boutiques and shops.

 If you’re looking for the full beer and heritage experience, plan your trip for the fall and celebrate Oktoberfest with a tankard—or three!
 No matter what time of year, you can get a taste of the German festival at Hofbräuhaus, a beer hall in the Altstadt.